MightyCoderX/LAN-Chat/README.md

 - [x] Update the UI/UX of the join view
 - [x] Add markdown to html conversion fix xss to front-end
 - [ ] Send notifications from webworker
-- [ ] Study how to make a better username only "login" method
+- [ ] Revert back to sockets for user login
 - [ ] Limit markdown elements in messages
 - [ ] Organize everything using OOP
 - [ ] Fix filenames and variable names for consistency's sake